History of Bihar: Later Gupta dynasty

-The Later Gupta dynasty ruled the Magadha region in eastern India between the 6th and 7th centuries CE.
+The Later Gupta dynasty ruled the Magadha region in eastern India between the 6th and 7th centuries AD.
 The Later Guptas succeeded the imperial Guptas as the rulers of Magadha, but there is no evidence connecting the two dynasties; these appear to be two distinct families.
 The Later Guptas are so-called because the names of their rulers ended with the suffix "-gupta", which they might have adopted to portray themselves as the legitimate successors of the imperial Guptas.

 Pala Dynasty

 The Pala Empire was a Buddhist dynasty that ruled from the Bengal region of the Indian subcontinent.
 The name Pala (Modern পাল pal) means protector and was used as an ending to the names of all Pala monarchs.
 The Palas were followers of the Mahayana and Tantric schools of Buddhism.
-Gopala was the first ruler from the dynasty.
+Gopala was the first ruler of the dynasty.
 He came to power in 750 in Gaur by a democratic election.
 This event is recognised as one of the first democratic elections in South Asia since the time of the Mahā Janapadas.
 He reigned from 750 to 770 and consolidated his position by extending his control over all of Bengal as well as parts of Bihar.
-The Buddhist dynasty lasted for four centuries (750-1120 CE).
+The Buddhist dynasty lasted for four centuries (750–1120 CE).

 The empire reached its peak under Dharmapala and Devapala.
-Dharmapala extended the empire into the northern parts of the Indian Subcontinent.
+Dharmapala extended the empire into the northern parts of the Indian subcontinent.
 This triggered once again the power struggle for the control of the subcontinent.
 Devapala, successor of Dharmapala, expanded the empire to cover much of South Asia and beyond.
-His empire stretched from Assam and Utkala in the east, Kamboja (modern day Afghanistan) in the north-west and Deccan in the south.
-According to Pala copperplate inscription, Devapala exterminated the Utkalas, conquered the Pragjyotisha (Assam), shattered the pride of the Huna, and humbled the lords of Pratiharas, Gurjara and the Dravidas.
+His empire stretched from Assam and Utkala in the east, Kamboja (modern-day Afghanistan) in the north-west and Deccan in the south.
+According to Pala copperplate inscription, Devapala exterminated the Utkalas, conquered the Pragjyotisha (Assam), shattered the pride of the Huna, and humbled the lords of Gurjara-Pratiharas, Gurjara and the Dravidas.

 The Palas created many temples and works of art as well as supported the Universities of Nalanda and Vikramashila.
 Both Nalanda University and Vikramshila University reached their peak under the Palas.
 The universities received an influx of students from many parts of the world.
 Bihar and Bengal were invaded by the south Indian Emperor Rajendra Chola I of the Chola dynasty in the 11th century.
 The Pala Empire eventually disintegrated in the 12th century under the attack of the Sena dynasty.
 Pala Empire was the last empire of middle kingdoms whose capital was once in Pataliputra (modern Patna) under Devapala's rule.